What contingency plans will help mitigate loss of Black Sea origin maize in EU feed?

 Food and feed security

-Reacting to last week's Versailles declaration and the March 9 meeting of the European Food Security Crisis Preparedness and Response Mechanism (EFSCM), Børsting said the EU needs to establish a comprehensive food and feed security contingency plan, prioritising food and feed use of grains and oilseeds, both in the short-term, given the loss of Black Sea grain deliveries, but also in the mid-term, as the impact of Russia's invasion, he said, will be felt for a long time.
+Reacting to last week's Versailles declaration and the March 9 meeting of the European Food Security Crisis Preparedness and Response Mechanism (EFSCM), Børsting said the EU needs to establish a comprehensive food and feed security contingency plan, prioritising food and feed use of grains and oilseeds, both in the short-term, given the loss of Black Sea grain deliveries, but also in the mid-term, as the impact of Russia's invasion will be felt for a long time.

 "The EU needs to support innovative plant breeding technologies and good agricultural practices to boost its own grain, oilseeds and vegetable protein production," added the FEFAC lead.